W. G. V. Balchin

 William George Victor Balchin (20 June 1916 – 30 July 2007) was a British geographer.
 He was noted for original research in geology and significant contributions to geography, and for establishing the academic concept of graphicacy.

 Education

 William Balchin was born in Aldershot, Hampshire, UK, and attended school there.
-At the age of 17 he won a scholarship to St Catherine's College, Cambridge University, graduating in Geography shortly before he became 20 years old in 1936.
+At the age of 17 he won a scholarship to St Catharine's College, Cambridge, graduating in Geography shortly before he became 20 years old in 1936.